jexia/docs/docs/apphost/README.md

 ![No Application](./step_1.png)

-The next page is related to the GitHub repo setup.
+The next page is related to the GitHub repository setup.
 You can get it by clicking the **Clone or Download** button on the GitHub webpage.
 It should look like: **https://github.com/jexia/test-node-app.git**

 ![No Application](./step_2.png)

-Jexia will check if it can read the repo and will show the repo name on the page.
+Jexia will check if it can read the repository and will show the repository name on the page.
 Under the name, you will see the generated URL for your application.
 You can use this after your project has been deployed.

 ![No Application](./step_3.png)

 Under the **General** tab, you can add environment variables.
 Inside your NodeJS application, those variables will be available via `process.env.<env name>`.

-Under the **Settings** tab, you can adjust your GitHub repo.
+Under the **Settings** tab, you can adjust your GitHub repository.

 ![No Application](./step_4.png)